blueschistrocks/School_District_Analysis/README.md

 The DataFrames were formatted using similar formatting code as shown is ?? above.

 Using Groupby series were created with the average math and reading scores by school type.
-The series were merged in to a DataFrame.
+The series were merged in to a DataFrame of scores by school type.
 Below is an example of the code used to create the resulting Dataframe.

 	#Calculates averages for the desired columns.
 	type_math_scores = per_school_summary_df.groupby(["School Type"]).mean()["Average Math Score"]